 Transferring income yielding assets, or an interest in those assets, to a spouse or civil partner ensures both parties have income to use up relevant allowances.
 Take advice before doing this as there may be other tax implications.

-Note that dividends are treated as the top slice of income, so the basic and higher rates are first allocated against other income.
+Note that dividends are treated as the top slice of income.
+The basic and higher rates are first allocated against other income.

 Tax Favoured Investments

 Individual Savings Accounts (ISAs) are an excellent investment for higher rate taxpayers.
 The maximum allowance is £20,000.
-You must save or invest by 5 April for it to count for that year and if you don’t use the allowance it is lost.
+You must save or invest by 5 April for it to count for that year.
+If you don’t use the allowance it is lost.

 The ISA family has grown considerably since its inauguration in 1999, with a further five ISAs to consider: